denyspanov/wolf3d-c-42/README.md

 # Wolf3D - dpanov (Denys Panov)

-Simple 3d game using raycasting.<br> ##Details This game was made for a project for UNIT Factory, using MinilibX, a custom basic library based from X11.
+Simple 3d game using raycasting.
+This game was made for a project for UNIT Factory, using MinilibX, a custom basic library based from X11.
 Developped in C , using only libmath, and standard C lib.

 ## Install & launch
 ```bash